The CDDGG 10th Anniversary Conversation Series

 Next event

 This event is online only.
-Register to receive the Zoom link.
+Join us on Zoom.

 Moderator

-John Dryzek is Distinguished Professor of Political Science and founder of the Centre for Deliberative Democracy and Global Governance at the University of Canberra.
+Madeleine Egan is a PhD candidate at the Centre for Deliberative Democracy and Global Governance at the University of Canberra.

 10 Big Questions